01 Apr What is Terrazzo?

 What is Terrazzo?

 Many people question what is terrazzo?
-To answer that question, terrazzo is capable of forming many unique finishes.
+To answer that question, it is a building material capable of forming many unique finishes.
 If to sum up the building material in one sentence, terrazzo is described as a composite material, poured in place or prefabricated for precast terrazzo which is used for flooring, base, walls, stair treads, countertops, and other custom products.
-Terrazzo consists of chips of marble, granite, quartz, glass, shell or other suitable materials.
+Terrazzo consists of chips of marble, granite, quartz, glass, shell, or other suitable materials.
 It uses either a cement or epoxy matrix as the binder.